java-kb/docs/docs/16-deployment/docker/docker.md

 scratch by defining instructions in a Dockerfile, a text-based file containing all the steps to generate the image.

+Container images follow common naming conventions, which are adopted by OCI- compliant container registries: <container_registry>/<namespace>/<name>[:<tag>]:
+* Container registry—The hostname for the container registry where the image is stored.
+When using Docker Hub, the hostname is docker.io and it’s usually omitted.
+The Docker Engine will implicitly prepend the image name with docker.io if you don’t specify a registry.
+When using GitHub Container Regis- try, the hostname is ghcr.io and must be explicit.
+* Namespace—When using Docker Hub or GitHub Container Registry, the name- space will be your Docker/GitHub username written all in lowercase.
+In other registries, it might be the path to the repository.
+* Name and tag—The image name represents the repository (or package) that con- tains all the versions of your image.
+It’s optionally followed by a tag for selecting a specific version.
+If no tag is defined, the latest tag will be used by default.

+Official images like ubuntu or postgresql can be downloaded by specifying the name only, which is implicitly converted to fully qualified names like docker.io/library/ ubuntu or docker.io/library/postgres.
+ When uploading your images to GitHub Container Registry, you are required to use fully qualified names, according to the ghcr.io/<your_github_username>/
+<image_name> format.

 A **container** is a runnable instance of a container image.
 You can manage the con- tainer life cycle from the Docker CLI or Docker Compose: you can start, stop, update, and delete containers.
 Containers are defined by the image on which they are based